 When you started looking for epic places to elope, was one of them Mount Rainier?
 I’m not surprised!
 Mount Rainier is one of the most incredible elopement locations, not only in Washington, but in the entire United States.
 It’s one of our favorite locations to shoot at, and for so many good reasons.
 That’s why we put together this super detailed guide on how to elope at Mount Rainier!

 Hey friends!
-It’s Hannah and Adam, your adventurous elopement photographer and videographer team.
-We are based in both Washington State + Montana.
+It’s Hannah and Adam, your adventurous Mount Rainier elopement photographer and videographer team.
+We are currently based in both Washington State + Montana.
 Out of all the places we’ve explored over the 6+ years we’ve been together, Mount Rainier is definitely one of our favorites.
 And it makes us so happy that our job allows us to adventure here!

 We recommend flying into the Seattle-Tacoma International Airport (SEA), which is about 1.5 hours from the Nisqually entrance near Ashford.
 This is going to be the closest airport to Mount Rainier!